gwen-interpreter/gwen/README.md

-Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter that accepts plain text specifications as input and produces dynamically executing instructions as output.
+Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter that accepts plain text specifications as input and produces automated processes as output.
 It has an abstracted evaluation engine allowing you to prescribe what steps you want to support and define what things you want to automate.